-Amazon SES is a powerful email delivery service which can be used to send a massive number of emails from the Amazon cloud.
+Amazon SES is a powerful and cheap email delivery service which can be used to send a massive number of emails from the Amazon cloud.
 Amazon provides a second service, Amazon SNS, to receive notifications about failed deliveries.
 The extension magically simplifies the configuration of those services.

 Generating the Amazon Key and Secret